spetlr-org/spetlr/docs/configuration/README.md

 - each resource must have one of three shapes:
   - a single key named 'alias' to refer to another resource
   - two keys called 'release' and 'debug', each containing resource details
-  - resource details consisting of a dictionary of attributes, such as
+  - resource details consisting of a dictionary of attributes, in the case of describing a hive table or database, a certain scheme needs to be followed as described below.
+However, it is possible to use any structure to describe resources of any kind.
-    - a 'name' attribute
-    - a 'path' attribute,
-    - a 'format' and 'partitioning' attribute.

 The following is an example of a configuration file
 ```yaml
 MyFirst: